Shabbir1246/de-review/README.md

 ## The Task

 Northcoders has decided to open up a department store selling all manner of \"unique\" items!
-However as we've expanded our first attempt at a database has not been as useful as we'd like.
+However as we've expanded our business the first attempt at a database has not been as useful as we'd like.
 We are struggling to analyse our sales, an important thing to do if we want to bring in the big bucks 💰🤑💰.

 We have hired a professional to design our new database which should mean we are able to identify the best sellers and what isn't worth stocking.